Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Certified translations accepted by the United States Citizenship and Immigration Services (USCIS) and Italian Consulates.
 American Translators Association member M-193045.

-ITALIAN ↔ ENGLISH CERTIFIED & SWORN TRANSLATIONS
+CERTIFIED & SWORN TRANSLATIONS (ITALY & U.S.)

 English to Italian sworn translations with 16 euro revenue stamps being prepared for court appointment in Tuscany.